AhmedAmineBejaoui/chat-e2ee/README.md

 **How the encryption works**

-1. Alice and Bob generate a public and private key pair.
+1. Alice and Bob generate a public/private key pair and a fresh AES-256 key in the browser.
-2. Alice and Bob share their public keys with each other.
+2. Alice and Bob exchange their public keys and AES keys over the signalling channel.
-3. Alice encrypts her message with Bob's public key and sends it to Bob.
+3. Chat messages are encrypted with AES-GCM using the peer's AES key before being sent.
-4. Bob receives the encrypted message and decrypts it with his private key.
+4. The receiver decrypts the payload locally with the exchanged AES key.

 In this way, no one else can decrypt the message because your private key is never exposed/shared to the internet.
 More detailed explanation: https://www.youtube.com/watch?v=GSIDS_lvRv4&t=1s